You are $75 away from free shipping

 Sorry, you must log in to save an item.

 If you have oily skin, you know it.
 Your skin gets greasy, your makeup melts off, and you’re likely prone to breakouts, too.
-But do you know what causes oily skin in the first place?
-In order to best take care of your skin, it’s important to know the oily skin causes that are behind your main skin care concern.
+But do you find yourself asking, “Why is my skin so oily?”
+Well, you’re right to ask; in order to best take care of your skin, it’s important to know the oily skin causes that are behind your main skin care concern.
 That’s why “what causes oily skin?” is one of the questions we hear most often!
-Here, we’re answering your biggest skin care question by sharing eight oily skin causes that could be responsible for your shiny complexion.
+Here, we’re answering your biggest skin care question by sharing nine oily skin causes that could be responsible for your shiny complexion.

-Without further ado, here are eight reasons you might have oily skin.
+Without further ado, let’s dive into nine reasons you might have oily skin.

 Summer weather can also make you more vulnerable to breakouts as the oils on your face will be more likely to mix with sweat and clog your pores.
-Take extra care when in hot and humid climates by adjusting the skin care products you use.
-Look for foaming or gel cleansers and lightweight moisturizers or serums.
+Adjust your skin care products in hot and humid climates with foam or gel cleansers and lightweight moisturizers or serums.

 Editor’s note: May we suggest relieving stress with a nice face mask?
 Next time you need a moment of self-care, reach for the L’Oréal Paris Pure-Clay Detox & Brighten Face Mask.

 According to the AAD, If you have oily skin you should cleanse twice a day—morning and evening—and also after exercising.
-Your skin is producing oils on its own and is coming in contact with dirt and grime throughout your day, so it’s very important that you keep your skin clean to maintain a fresh face.
+Your skin produces oils on its own and comes in contact with dirt and grime throughout your day, so it’s very important that you keep your skin clean to maintain a fresh face.

 When your face resembles something of a grease ball, we understand that the last thing you’ll want to do is moisturize.
 However, moisturizing is a must regardless of your skin type.
 In fact, skipping moisturizer can contribute to your oily complexion.
 When you don’t provide your complexion with enough hydration, it can trick your skin into producing too much oil.
 Suddenly you want to moisturize, right?
 Do so with a moisturizer meant for oily skin, like the L’Oréal Paris Hydra Genius Daily Liquid Care – Normal/Oily Skin.